misiektoja/spotify_monitor/README.md

 spotify_monitor <spotify_user_uri_id> -r "your_spotify_app_client_id:your_spotify_app_client_secret"
 ```

-The tool automatically refreshes the OAuth app access token, so it remains valid indefinitely.
+When configured the tool automatically refreshes the OAuth app access token.
 Tokens are cached in the file specified by `SP_APP_TOKENS_FILE` configuration option (default: `.spotify-monitor-oauth-app.json`).

 If you store the `SP_APP_CLIENT_ID` and `SP_APP_CLIENT_SECRET` in a dotenv file you can update their values and send a `SIGHUP` signal to reload the file with the new secret values without restarting the tool.
 More info in [Storing Secrets](#storing-secrets) and [Signal Controls (macOS/Linux/Unix)](#signal-controls-macoslinuxunix).